vmware/terraform-provider-nsxt/website/docs/r/logical_router_link_port_on_tier1.html.markdown

 terraform import nsxt_logical_router_link_port_on_tier1.link_port_tier1 UUID
 ```

-The above would import the logical router link port on Tier-1 named `link_port_tier1` with the nsx id `UUID`
+The above command imports the logical router link port on the tier 1 router named `link_port_tier1` with the NSX id `UUID`.